Trachinocephalus myops

-Trachinocephalus myops, also known as the blunt-nose lizardfish, is a species of fish in the family Synodontidae found in Atlantic Ocean.
+Trachinocephalus myops, the blunt-nose lizardfish, is a species of fish in the family Synodontidae found in Atlantic Ocean.
 This species grows to a length of 40 cm TL.
 It has been discovered that the species has two peaks in its spawning season, from February to April and from August to October.
 This suggests that their reproductive activity is suitable for the different environments the species utilizes.